 Parents may stay for the lesson or drop children off.

-Piano lessons are 30 or 45 minutes, once a week.
+Piano lessons are 30 minutes, once a week.
 Beginner books will cost $6.50 and $6.95 for the lesson and theory books in the Faber Method.
 Adding to the program with other books in the same level is optional, as desired, depending on interest and ability.
 As students progress, many choose popular songs available as sheet music.
 Piano Lesson tuition is due on the first lesson of the month for that month.
 Lesson books are purchase as students progress through each level of difficulty.

 I have taught several adult students from the beginning and they have all done very well.